fqantonio/GoingInductive/README.md

 # RESULTS

-Figure 2 and 3 shows a resume of the **results**, for all sample and just for school 1 JUNIOR grade sample [\^4].
-The y-axis shows the name of the samples and the x-axis the median differences for each sample, for variables: TEST, LAB, BEHAV and CLASS.
-The horizontal lines represent the variables change, between treatment group and control group, represented by colors (see legend).
-On the left of the graph, there are the negative impact of the treatment and in the right, the positive 4C/ID impact.
-Color vertical lines for each sample and variables means that there is no change, that is, no 4C/ID impact.
-Figure 3 is basically the sames but focuses on the variable change.
+Figure 2 and 3 shows a resume of the **results**, for all sample in the time period 2003 to 2017.
+Figures 4 and 5 show the same results but for a more reliable sample: school 1 JUNIOR grade sample [\^4] in the same period of time.

+The y-axis of the graph in figure 2 shows the name of the samples and the x-axis the median differences, for variables, TEST, LAB, BEHAV and CLASS, in each specific samples.
+The left of the graph shows the negative changes, on the right the positive changes and the horizontal lines means that there are no changes detected.
+The difference presented is for the median of the variables change, represented by colors (see legend), between treatment group and control group.
+Figure 3 is basically the same but focuses on the variable change.

 ![Figure 2: Results resume graph, 4C/ID treatment effect: positive and negative effect.](Images/RResults_allSample.png)

+Figure 2: Results resume graph, 4C/ID treatment effect: positive and negative effect.

+Clearly, the results in figure 2 shows that there is a overall **negative change** for variable BEHAV, except for RANK 3 and GRADE 9 samples.
+Similarly for the variable TEST for all samples, except for RANK 3, FEMALE, grades 7 and 8, and Junior high.
+There is also a negative change for variable CLASS for the male and RANK 2 samples.
+On the other end the LAB variable has a overall **positive change**.
+The are several variables that doesn't show changes (vertical lines).

 ![Figure 3: 4C/ID group treatment effect: variables change.
 From 2003 to 2017 time scale.](Images/RResults_allSample_VC.png)

+Figure 3: 4C/ID group treatment effect: variables change.
+From 2003 to 2017 time scale.

 ![Figure 4: Results resume graph, 4C/ID treatment effect for JUNIOR grade sample of school 1: positive and negative effect.](Images/RResults_school1.png)

+Figure 4: Results resume graph, 4C/ID treatment effect for JUNIOR grade sample of school 1: positive and negative effect.

 ![Figure 5: 4C/ID group treatment effect for JUNIOR sample grade of school 1: 2003 to 2017 time scale.](Images/RResults_school1_VC.png)

+Figure 5: 4C/ID group treatment effect for JUNIOR sample grade of school 1: 2003 to 2017 time scale.

 # CONCLUSION